ngageoint/opensphere/docs/guides/angular_module_guide/index.rst

   :language: javascript
   :caption: ``src/os/ui/map_shim.js``

 The shim will be maintained until all code referencing the old namespaces has been transitioned to directly reference the new module.
-After a suitable (TBD) amount of time has passed for developers to respond to the deprecation warning, the shim will be deleted.
+After a suitable (TBD) amount of time has passed for developers to update their code, the shim will be deleted.

+.. note:: New UI's do not need a shim because all references to them can be guaranteed to use the new format.

 .. warning:: The deprecation warning will not appear as a result of ``goog.require``.
 The Closure compiler will only issue a warning if the old directive/controller references are invoked in code.